 A physician/dentist signature is required before any non-prescription medication will be given.
 This includes acetaminophen, ibuprofen and cough/allergy medications.

 In accordance with Health Services protocols for common complaints of pain or illness, students may have limited, non-prescription medications with written authorization by parent only.
 No physician/dentist signature required.
 The medication must be kept in health office.

 The State of Iowa requires that all children be immunized before they may attend school.
 Your student’s health records will be audited for completion.
 If he or she is not properly immunized, you will be notified of steps to take to ensure your student remains in school.

-Grant Wood Area Education Agency (GWAEA) screens all students in Alternative Kindergarten, Kindergarten and grades 1,2 and 5.
-Students in the Early Learning Program with IEP’s will be screened.
-Students in grades 3,4 middle and high school, who are new to the district, that do not have a documented normal hearing test, and some students with known hearing loss will be tested.
+Hearing Screening: Grant Wood Area Education Agency (GWAEA) screens all students in ECBP, kindergarten, and grades 1, 2, and 5.
+Students in the Early Childhood Program with IEP’s will be screened.
+Students in grades 3, 4, middle, and high school, who are new to the school, that don’t have a documented hearing test, and some students with a history of known hearing loss will also be tested.

 Iowa law requires students entering kindergarten and ninth grade to provide the school with proof of a dental check up received within the last year.